 We are always on the lookout for new weekend trip destinations.
-By using the weekends, it gives us an opportunity for a short getaway that gives a refreshing break from routine.
+By using the weekends, it gives us an opportunity for a short getaway that allows for a refreshing break from routine.
 We had heard through various outlets that Virginia wine is consistently producing quality wine that is competitive with the west coast so it had been on our radar for awhile.
 Kevin’s birthday weekend was coming so it felt like a great chance to explore Charlottesville.

 We drove down after work and made it to our adorable Airbnb late Friday night.
 The farmhouse loft was situated directly between the towns of Charlottesville and Crozet, roughly 10 to 15 minute drive to each downtown, so it gave us flexibility to explore two towns (a pleasant surprise).
 Since we did not stop for dinner, we had a few late night dining options marked down.
 Our Airbnb host recommended a BBQ joint in nearby Crozet called Smoked.
 We unfortunately only had ten minutes until close so our only option was takeout.
 Kevin ordered a pulled pork sandwich and I got the fried chicken.
 While Kevin would have enjoyed having BBQ sauce on his meat, the meat was still tasty and my chicken had quite a spicy kick.
 This restaurant was well recommended by numerous people on this trip and has a delicious creamery above it that we visited later in the trip.
 We ate our food in our Airbnb kitchen (even had a refrigerator so we could store our leftovers!) and turned in for the night.